cind/nnUNet-PVS-ADNI/README.md

 # nnUNet-PVS-ADNI
-This is an nnU-Net based model trained and tested on 60 ADNI-3 3T T1 and co-registered FLAIR images, with equal distribution across diagnostic groups (CU: n=20, MCI: n=20, AD: n=20).
-Model is capable of doing whole-brain segmentation.
+This is an nnU-Net based model trained (n=50) and tested (n=10) on n=60 ADNI-3 3T T1 and co-registered FLAIR images, with equal distribution across diagnostic groups (CU: n=20, MCI: n=20, AD: n=20).
+Model will perform whole-brain segmentation.

 If you use this model in your research, please cite the following paper:
 <pre>Tang S, Thropp P, Hausle I, Younes K and Tosun D. (2026)